utm-cssc/website/content/resources/design/color.md

+---
+title: Color
+icon: /icons/color.svg
+desc: Make your website more appealing by adding some color!
+---

 # Color

 A color that can evoke one reaction in one person may evoke the opposite reaction in another, due to culture, prior association, or even just personal preference.